Bishnu Dey: Biography

 Bishnu Dey was acutely distressed by these events.
 Shaatbhai Champa (সাত ভাই চম্পা) and Sandwiper Chawr (সন্দ্বীপের চর) were written during these troubled times.

 Dey believed in the independence of artists and writers from any Marxist dogma.
 In February 1947, he translated an article on the autonomy of artists by the French Marxist Roger Garaudy.
 National Marxists were furious.
 Dey was alienated by both the Marxists and his non-Marxist associates.
 But some old friends and young admirers stood by him.

 In 1948, Dey started Sahitya Pawtro (সাহিত্য পত্র) – a new magazine with Chanchal Chattopadhyay as the editor.
 Dey published his articles and poems and requested Jibanananda Das, Buddhadeb Basu, Sudhindranath Dutt, and others to help make it a literary success.

 Healing also came by way of getting out of Kolkata.
 In 1945, Dey’s close friend from the Calcutta Group, artist Nirode Mazumdar, invited the family to Rikhia, a village in the Santhal Parganas (now in Jharkhand).
 The natural beauty of the place made Dey’s artistic soul flourish.
 He even painted—albeit for a short time—Rikhia landscapes as if to illustrate his poetry.
 Rikhia was always his sanctum and, later, his home.

 1950 onwards: Anwishta (অন্বিষ্ট), a collection of poems started in 1946, was published in 1950.

-These were uplifting times.
-Dey’s doors, always wide open for friends, now welcomed a new generation of poets.
-The famous ‘1/10 adda’ sessions featured the Who’s Who of scholars, litterateurs, musicians, artists, filmmakers, actors, scientists, et al.
+Dey welcomed a new generation of poets.
+The ‘1/10 adda’ sessions featured scholars, litterateurs, musicians, artists, filmmakers, actors, and scientists.

 Dey sought out and visited folk artists like Balai Pal and folk art collectors like Hirendra Nath Mitra and Kamal Kumar Majumdar.
 David McCutchion, an authority on Bengal’s terracotta temples, was a frequent visitor.

 Despite several invitations from abroad, Dey never ventured out of India, but the world did arrive at his doorstep to appreciate his work and knowledge.
 During WW2, many British and American soldiers stationed in Kolkata were interested in Indian art and culture and visited Dey; some became lifelong friends.
 Over the years, literary figures like E. M. Forster and Pablo Neruda visited him at 1/10.

 In the 2011 documentary on Bishnu Dey by Debabrata Roy, the narrator quotes the poet Samar Sen: "An internationalist, Bishnu Dey never went abroad, declining numerous invitations and allurements and one never saw him in western clothes.
 A near-perfect Bengali in manner, his knowledge of the world was enviable."

+He is the grandfather of Rukmini Dey, a mathematical physicist at ICTS-TIFR.